calarchivists/sca-handbook/02_Governing_Body/02-05-06_annual-expenditures-guide.md

 ### Expenditures

 Expenditures ideally should support activities emphasized in the most recent Strategic Planning Report, but may support other priorities identified by the Board.
 For example, based on the four recommendations of the 2013 Strategic Planning Report, the types of expenses that should gradually spend down surplus funds should result in
-a) expanded educational and networking opportunities for members, through regional programming
+   - a) expanded educational and networking opportunities for members, through regional programming
-b) enhanced or increased educational opportunities
+   - b) enhanced or increased educational opportunities
-c) improved communication among the membership and with allied professions and organizations
+   - c) improved communication among the membership and with allied professions and organizations
-d) reduced workload for SCA volunteers that administer programs and activities (most likely through clerical or administrative assistance and/or tools that lead to increased efficiency.)
+   - d) reduced workload for SCA volunteers that administer programs and activities (most likely through clerical or administrative assistance and/or tools that lead to increased efficiency.)

 General Fund expenditure decisions should be made in light of available Restricted Funds each year as well.
 If the Education Fund is healthy and can support increased educational programming or scholarships, it should be used up to the maximum expenditure of principal permitted before the General Fund is applied to educational programs.
 Similarly, if the Speakers Fund is healthy or depleted, the General Fund may be spared or tapped to support speaker expenses as appropriate.

-<sup>1</sup>_If an administrator or clerical assistant is hired, for example, the budget situation will
-change dramatically and the recommended calculations below will not be sufficient._
+[^1]: _If an administrator or clerical assistant is hired, for example, the budget situation will change dramatically and the recommended calculations below will not be sufficient._

 ***